-- why we need to collect the information
+- why we need to collect the information;

-- what we intend to do with it
+- what we intend to do with it;

 - who, if anybody, we intend to share it with and why.

-The information provided by you to CyberScout may be used to help populate letters and fraud victim affidavits and documents provided to you to sign and execute accordingly.
-You are in control of any sharing of this information with third parties by CyberScout.
-This sensitive and personal information in the form of letters and communications would be sent by you directly to law enforcement, fraud departments, collection agencies, regulators, attorneys and/or any other necessary third parties required to help resolve your fraud or identity theft situation.
+The information provided by you to CyberScout may be used to help populate letters, communications, fraud victim affidavits, and documents provided to you to verify, sign and execute accordingly.
+You are in control of any ‘sharing’ of this information with third parties by CyberScout.
+This sensitive and personal information contained in the form of letters and communications would be sent by you directly to law enforcement, fraud departments, collection agencies, government agencies/bureaus, regulators, attorneys, authorities, and/or any other necessary third parties required to help resolve your personal cyber, fraud, or identity theft situation.